Music for the Soul in Therapy

 Browning’s quote affirms the need for songs that speak to those among us who feel the most alone.
 Whether it’s because of loss, abuse, addiction, personal failure, or any other life circumstance that induces feelings of depression, guilt, or shame, a song has the power to let someone know that they are understood.
 No matter what they’re feeling, they are not the only one who has ever felt this way.

 Often when therapists hear about the work of Music for the Soul for the first time they ask, “How do I use it with clients?”
-In 2016 I wrote a book called Music for the Soul, Healing for the Heart.
+We have a book called Music for the Soul, Healing for the Heart.
 In the appendix section, I invited professional therapist Suzanne Foster, MA, LMFT to contribute some thoughts about how our song resources can be used in a professional counseling setting.

 She suggests that Music for the Soul resources can be used to elicit an emotion, to break the ice, to overcome denial, to soften a resistant heart, to help process feelings, and help to reinforce a message.
 She highlights the advantage a song can sometimes have over reading.
 A client may be in too much pain to concentrate on and retain written material but can close his or her eyes and allow the music to wash over them.